 Pressure retention systems secure the security door to the frame through the use of compression wedges or screw clamps.
 They are offered by providers including Crimsafe, Secureview, and Prowler Proof.
 However, you can expect to pay more for these models than the rivet security doors.

 #4 – Stainless steel or punched aluminium mesh

-The best security doors are always going to include either a stainless steel or punched aluminium mesh.
+The best security doors are always going to include either stainless steel mesh or punched aluminium mesh.
 This is also known as the infill screen.
 Stainless steel mesh is the most popular on the market today, made from marine-grade steel that is corrosion resistant.
 Perforated or punched aluminium is of an equal standard in terms of security but offers a different look and feel.

 #5 – Bushfire and cyclone testing

 This is not an official requirement of a security door but useful to have.
 Bushfire testing protects your home or business in bushfire prone areas.
 It’s designated in Bushfire Attack Levels (BAL) typically from BAL 12.5 to BAL 40.

 This is definitely something to look out for if you are in a bushfire area.
 The same applies to cyclone doors, which are designed to be resistant to cyclone wind and damage.
 While not everybody will need this, it could be quite relevant if you live in one of these areas.